JMuckian94/MSP3-LyfeHax/README.md

 - CRUD Functions:
     - Create: user posts assigned to your user id
     - Read: view the posts on the main hax page
-    - Update: able to update previous user posts assigned to your user_id
+    - Update: able to update previous user posts assigned to your username
-    - Delete: able to remove previous posts assigned to user_id
+    - Delete: able to remove previous posts assigned to username

 ### Features to be implemented